byterubpay/byterub-site/_posts/2019-04-27-logs-for-the-Community-meeting-held-on-2019-04-27.md

 **\<rehrar>** \*moved in the first place
 **\<rehrar>** almost every CCS has seen the proposer do some amount of volunteer work
 **\<Xeagu\_\_>** Rehrar no they want me to bow to their command and I bow to no authority but God.
 It will be accepted by merit alone or it won't be accepted at all.
-**\<rehrar>** even other people who request money for translations typically have some XMR volunteer trnaslation under their belt
+**\<rehrar>** even other people who request money for translations typically have some BTR volunteer trnaslation under their belt
 **\<sgp\_>** Xeagu\_\_: this argument can be trivially extrapolated to "move anything, only pay out what they want" which isn't the real situation.
 There is still an initial vetting process before moving to funding required
 **\<rehrar>** Xeagu\_\_: dude, stop being a dork
 **\<rehrar>** I don't know which "they" you're talking about